InMechaSol/IMS/README.md

 - Each compute solution within the ecosystem
   - is created from tested reusable components purpose built for
     - cross-platform performance guarantees
-    - and intercommunication between layers of mixed Ecosystem _compute solutions_ and _human actors_.
+    - and intercommunication between layers of mixed _compute solutions_ and _human actors_.

 ## To Clone and Checkout the Full IMS Repo with all Nested Submodules
 ```bash